English or Spanish

 Almost 200K people die from fatal injuries annually, the equivalent of about one person every three minutes.
 Many of them, about 37K each year and nearly 101 people every day of the year are traffic fatalities.

-The people or entities named in your claim will depend on the details of your case.
+The persons or entities stated in your claim will rely upon the details of your case.

 For example, if a loved one was killed in a car accident when a drunk driver struck him or her, possible defendants in your wrongful death claim might include: